Treating cancer with hormone therapy

 - ER/PR testing: All breast cancers are tested for biomarkers called estrogen receptors (ER) and progesterone receptors (PR).
 Breast cancers with these biomarkers are called ER-positive and PR-positive or just hormone-positive.
 ER-positive and PR-positive breast cancers tend to respond to hormone therapy.

-- Stage of disease: Different hormone therapies are approved for different stages of breast cancer.
-Some are approved for use in combination with other medications or therapies, especially in people with advanced or metastatic breast cancer.
+- of disease: Different hormone therapies are approved for different stages of breast cancer.
+Some are approved for use in combination with other medications or therapies, especially in people with advanced or breast cancer.

 - Prior treatment: If your breast cancer grows or recurs after hormone therapy, it is considered to be resistant to that therapy.
 Your doctor may switch you to a different hormone therapy agent or another type of treatment.

 - If your cancer appears to be contained within the but is considered to be at high risk for spreading outside of the , your treatment may include hormone therapy with surgery or radiation.

 - Prior treatment: If your cancer grows or recurs after surgery or radiation, your doctor may suggest hormone therapy or another type of treatment.

 - Hormone sensitivity: If your cancer grows or recurs while receiving androgen deprivation therapy, your cancer is considered castration-resistant.
 If your cancer becomes castration-resistant, your doctor may recommend a different type of hormone therapy or another type of treatment.

 - and grade of disease: Different hormone therapies are approved for different stages of cancer.
 Some hormone therapies used in combination with other medications or therapies, especially in men with advanced or cancer.

 Timing of treatment